Ireland’s sunny southeast has some incredible stretches of coastline; here are the five best beaches in County Wexford, ranked.

 This longest holder of the prestigious Blue Flag title is an absolute gem in the crown of Ireland’s east coast.

-In fact, it is actually the longest unbroken stretch of beach in Europe, stretching for a whopping 20 km (12.4 miles), a great place to practice social distancing!
+In fact, it is actually the longest unbroken stretch of beach in Europe, stretching for a whopping 20 km (12.4 miles).

 This beautiful beach has lifeguards on hand during the summer months, and it is the perfect beach for swimming, making it one of the best beaches in Wexford.
 As well as this, kids of all ages love exploring the nearby sand dunes.